7 Founders Share Their Secret to Building a Successful AI App

 The artificial intelligence and voice recognition space has been growing rapidly.
 According to a Gartner report, by 2020, 85% of customer interactions will be managed without a human.
 This is pretty much likely, as we are already teaching our machines to interpret data into logical solutions.

-Apps running on artificial intelligence should make a user’s life easy, but what do app development companies do to build such apps?
+Apps running on artificial intelligence should make a user’s life easy, but what do application development companies like us do to build such apps?

 To understand it further, we spoke to some successful founders who have built and scaled apps running on artificial intelligence algorithms.